 The 20th century brought much more evidence of this kind.
 James Melaart, who was in charge of the excavation of Catal Huyuk, the largest neolithic site yet discovered, wrote:

 "Between 9000 and 7000 b.c. art makes its appearance in the Near East in the form of statuettes of the supreme deity, the Great Goddess."

 Prof. Mellaart states that historically

-"the cult of the Great Goddess" is "the basis of our civilisation".
+"the cult of the Great Goddess" is "the basis of our civilization".

-For a fuller summary of evidence for feminine-centred civilisations, see The Feminine Heritage.
+For a fuller summary of evidence for feminine-centred civilizations, see The Feminine Heritage.

 Yet, if you read "official" or popular scientific articles on the subject today, you will almost certainly encounter such statements that "the theory of ancient matriarchy has long been discredited".
 You could be forgiven for believing that all the evidence for feminine-centred, Dea-worshipping and possibly female-ruled societies had been conclusively disproved by a host of new discoveries.
 Or at least one new discovery.

 Nothing of the sort has happened.
 There has simply been a great deal of verbal gymnastics and conceptual reshuffling in which the uncomfortable idea of ancient matriarchy and matriarchal society has been shunted aside with a number of inconclusive – and often frankly far-fetched arguments.

 The patriarchy has rallied.
 Putting on its best "break it up, girls: we are the scientists and Daddy knows best" voice, it has attempted to bluff the matriarchy question out of the history books.
 And since the patriarchy writes the history books, it has largely succeeded.

 We reproduce, with permission, a commentary on this process which explains exactly what has been taking place: